silverwind/gitea-backporter/README.md

 The script will also look for merged pull requests that have the labels `reviewed/wait-merge` or `reviewed/prioritize-merge` and remove them.

+It will also search for pull requests that target release branches and remove any `backport/*` labels from them.

 ### Merge queue synchronization

 The script will also look for pull requests that have the label